connamara/quickfixn/tutorial/configuration.md

   <tr>
     <td class='setting'>ValidateLengthAndChecksum</td>
-    <td class='description'>If set to N, messages with incorrect length or checksum fields will not be rejected.
-You can also use this to force acceptance of repeating groups without a data dictionary.
-In this scenario you will not be able to access all repeating groups.</td>
+    <td class='description'>If set to N, messages with incorrect length or checksum fields will not be rejected.</td>
     <td class='valid'>
       <div>Y</div>
       <div>N</div>